alpergundogdu/pain/README.md

 - 🧪 Add tests
 - ⚙️ Add basic layer support
 - 📁 Add a load button
-- 👻 Show a ghost line when drawing a line
-- ♻️ Add save and restore support to canvas (Helps with undo and showing ghost lines etc)
+- ♻️ Add save and restore support to canvas (Helps with undo)
 - 🔁 Add more save formats (Idea: Copy canvas actions in PIL and use PIL to save the image)
 - 🖌️ More brushes/tools?